 January – the budget & the precept request for the forthcoming financial year is taken to the January meeting for the public to have another opportunity to comment, and for the full council to consider and agree by resolution the final budget and precept that will be requested.

-On the agreement of this in the January meeting – the amount of precept is requested from South Somerset District Council and the budget breakdown is published on this website.
+On the agreement of this in the January meeting – the amount of precept is requested from Somerset Council and the budget breakdown is published on this website.

 If you require any further details, please do not hesitate to contact the Clerk.